pdimens/harpy/Modules/other.md

 # :icon-file-diff: Other Harpy modules
 Some parts of Harpy (variant calling, imputation) want or need extra files.
 You can create various files necessary for different modules using these extra modules:
-The arguments represent different sub-commands and can be run in any order or combination to generate the files you need.

 ## :icon-terminal: Other modules
 {.compact}